 - Designate someone to be the senior’s “buddy” for the event, ensuring his or her needs are fully met and creating a bond that is wonderful for both.

 - The holiday season can certainly be fun and relaxing for all.
 With just a little advance planning and extra thought, older individuals will enjoy the holidays as much as everyone else, creating new memories that the whole family will treasure for a lifetime.

 And, if in the midst of the holiday hustle and bustle you could use the help of a professional caregiver, Stowell Associates of Waukesha WI and the surrounding area is here to help!
-Contact us to learn more about how we could brighten the holidays for you and yours.
+Contact our team in elder care in Waukesha WI to learn more about how we could brighten the holidays for you and yours.